isomerpages/nyp-sirs/_digital-programmes/masterclasses-&-workshops/Generate Leads for Free and Maximise Your Sales Conversion.md

 <h4>Who Should Attend</h4>
-<p>This workshop is suitable for businesses with e-commerce channels, brick-and-mortar retailers exploring e-commerce, and interested professionals.</p>
+<p>This workshop is suitable for any business or individual that needs to overcome the challenge of not being able to improve their digital sales and/or wants to discover ways of maximising the returns from their digital efforts.</p>

 <h4>Duration</h4>
-<p>9 hours (9am - 6pm)<br>Includes 1 hour of Asynchronous E-Learning</p>
+<p>18 hours (9am - 6pm)<br>Includes 2 hours of Asynchronous E-Learning</p>

 <h4>Fees (GST 8% - For payment made on/after 1 Jan 2023)</h4>